 about 25 seniors each Tuesday from 10 AM till 1:30 PM for exercise, computer class, Bible study, lunch and arts/crafts.

-Woman's Care Center
+Women's Care Center Peoria

 Order of Malta Center of Care

 The Order of Malta Center of Care is the new signature work of the Columbus Region of the Federal Association.
 Its projects will be carried out entirely by the members of the Columbus Region and associated volunteers.
 The center currently operates a free clinic to serve the sick and the poor in Central Ohio, and will eventually include dental checkups, healthcare fairs, and grooming services as well.
 Equipment provided by the Federal Association Grants Program has made its medical screenings possible.